craigktreasure/CentralBuildOutput/README.md

 </Project>
 ```

-Or omit the version from the SDK attribute and specify it in the version in `global.json`, which can be useful to
+Or, omit the version from the SDK attribute and specify it in the version in `global.json`, which can be useful to
 synchronize versions across multiple projects in a solution:

 ```json